awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

   Composite alarms can send Amazon SNS notifications when they change state, and can create Systems Manager OpsItems or incidents when they go into ALARM state, but can't perform EC2 actions or Auto Scaling actions\.

+**Note**
-There is no limit on the number of alarms that you create in your account\.
+ You can create as many alarms as you want in your AWS account\.

-You can add alarms to CloudWatch dashboards and monitor them visually\.
-When an alarm is on a dashboard, it turns red when it is in the `ALARM` state, making it easier for you to monitor its status proactively\.
+ You can add alarms to dashboards, so you can monitor and receive alerts about your AWS resources and applications across multiple regions\.
+After you add an alarm to a dashboard, the alarm turns gray when it's in the `INSUFFICIENT_DATA` state and red when it's in the `ALARM` state\.
+The alarm is shown with no color when it's in the `OK` state\.

+ You also can favorite recently visited alarms from the *Favorites and recents* option in the CloudWatch console navigation pane\.
+The *Favorites and recents* option has columns for your favorited alarms and recently visited alarms\.

 An alarm invokes actions only when the alarm changes state\.
 The exception is for alarms with Auto Scaling actions\.
 For Auto Scaling actions, the alarm continues to invoke the action once per minute that the alarm remains in the new state\.